wildlyinaccurate/wildlyinaccurate.github.io/_posts/2014-05-25-a-hackers-guide-to-git.markdown

 This has brought `feature-branch` directly upstream of `master`.

-{% image src: /assets/rebase-feature.png alt: "Rebasing -- rebase feature-branch with master" %}
+{% image path: assets/rebase-feature.png alt: "Rebasing -- rebase feature-branch with master" %}

 Git is now able to perform a fast-forward merge.